What is a Macro Manager?

 Advantages and Disadvantages of Macro Management

 Macro leadership may be considered beneficial to an organization’s upper tier hierarchy since it allows employees to perform their duties in autonomy.
-A good example is when a top-level manager within a company delegates tasks to employees working under him to stick to the company’s strategic plan, but employees make their own strategic approach on how to execute the plan.
-Similarly, the CEO of a company may present a set of ideas to the executive team that he supervises and use his competence to take action instead of ordering them to do so.
+A good example is when a top-level manager within a company delegates tasks to employees working under him to stick to the company’s strategic plan, but employees make their own decisions on which approach to complete the tasks.

 A disadvantage of a macro manager is that managers often feel it is more important to provide employees with directions, rather than empower them.
 Continuous use of the leadership style may lead to employees not being directly informed about issues faced by their teams or become distant from management.
 It can take a long time before employees get to know the challenges that their team must tackle.